dart-lang/site-www/src/tools/pub/glossary.md

 ---
-layout: default
-title: "Glossary of Pub Terms"
+title: Glossary of Pub Terms
-description: "A glossary of terms relating to Dart's package management tool, pub."
+description: A glossary of terms relating to Dart's package management tool, pub.
-permalink: /tools/pub/glossary
 ---

 The following terms are used in the documentation for the [pub](/tools/pub)